ebolduc37/id-tools/README.md

 })
 ```

-The instance is constructed using a Javascript `Object` data type containing five (5) properties:
+An instance of `InputYY` is constructed using a Javascript `Object` data type containing five (5) properties:

 | Property | Description |
 | :-: | - |